Definition

 • careful indication and monitoring of anticoagulant (preferably use DOACs) and antiplatelet therapy (avoid DAPT if possible)

-• the risk of symptomatic intracranial hemorrhage (sICH) may be increased after thrombolytic therapy in patients with cerebral microbleeds (CMBs)
+• the risk of symptomatic intracranial hemorrhage (sICH) may increase after thrombolytic therapy in patients with cerebral microbleeds (CMBs)

-• CMBs > 10 ⇒ IVT has a higher risk of ICH; the expected benefit of treatment must outweigh the risk – consider IVT in patients with a severe stroke (AHA/ASA 2019 IIb/B-NR)
+• CMBs > 10 ⇒ IVT carries a higher risk of ICH; the expected benefit of treatment must outweigh the risk ⇒ consider IVT in patients with a severe stroke (ESO guidelines 2021)

-• the smaller study retrospectively found a slightly increased risk (3%) of bleeding in patients with microbleeds on GRE [Fiehler, 2007]
+• a small study retrospectively found a slightly increased risk (3%) of bleeding in patients with microbleeds on GRE [Fiehler, 2007]

-• increased risk is associated with CAA as a cause of microbleeds
+• an increased risk of bleeding is associated with CAA as a cause of microbleeds

 Content available only for logged-in subscribers (registration will be available soon)

-• single antiplatelet therapy is a safe and beneficial approach, even in the presence of cerebral microbleeds (RESTART trial subanalysis) [Salman, 2019]
+• single antiplatelet therapy – seems a safe and beneficial approach (RESTART trial subanalysis) [Salman, 2019]

 Related Content